hydra-acn/hydra/README.md

 The main concepts/ideas of Hydra are published in the following conference paper:

 > Schatz, David; Rossberg, Michael; Schaefer, Guenter.
 Hydra: Practical Metadata Security for Contact Discovery,Messaging, and Dialing.
 ICISSP, 2021.
-Accepted and in press.

 Apart from the concepts described in the paper, the prototype code lacks a lot of documentation at the moment.
 Some more details are specified in the `protobuf` submodule (as comments for the `gRPC` definitions).